-- 3.1 The Board has ultimate responsibility to set strategy and policy for the business and affairs of IRESS and its subsidiaries ("Group") for the benefit of IRESS and the general body of shareholders, after considering regulatory matters and other ethical expectations and obligations.
-The Board is accountable to shareholders for the performance of the Group. - 3.2 The Board's responsibilities and functions include: - (a) Strategy and planning: - to monitor and promote sound business and corporate values including specifically the values embodied in the IRESS Code of Ethics and Conduct; - to review and approve corporate strategies, budgets, plans and policies developed by management and evaluate performance of the Group against those strategies and business plans in order to:
+- 3.1 The Board has ultimate responsibility to set strategy and policy for the business and affairs of Iress and its subsidiaries ("Group") for the benefit of Iress and the general body of shareholders, after considering regulatory matters and other ethical expectations and obligations.
+The Board is accountable to shareholders for the performance of the Group. - 3.2 The Board's responsibilities and functions include: - (a) Purpose and Culture: - (i) approving a statement of values for Iress and overseeing management in its efforts to instill those values; and

-- (A) monitor the performance of functions delegated to the executive team including the progress of major capital expenditure, capital management, acquisitions, divestitures and strategic commitments; and - (B) assess the suitability of IRESS' overall strategies, business plans and resource allocation; - (iii) constructively to challenge management and drive strategic thinking; and - (iv) to monitor and drive the performance (used in its widest sense) of IRESS. - (b) CEO/MD and senior management (comprising the direct reports to the CEO/MD): - to appoint a CEO/MD for the ongoing management of the business and execution of its strategies and periodically evaluate the performance of the CEO/MD; - (ii) on the recommendation of the CEO/MD, to approve the appointment of and periodically evaluate the performance of members of the Group's senior management; and - (iii) to ensure that appropriate executive succession planning is conducted. - (c) Remuneration and performance: - (i) to approve the Group's overall remuneration strategies, policies and practices; - (ii) to determine the remuneration of Directors, and remuneration and incentive policies and packages for the CEO/MD. - (d) Financial and risk management: - (i) to monitor financial and business results (including the audit process) to understand the financial position of the Group, and to oversee the Group's financial position; - to ensure the integrity and adequacy of annual and half year financial statements, and to approve these financial statements in accordance with the Corporations Act; and - (iii) to ensure that there are robust risk management systems in place. - (e) Governance compliance: - (i) to monitor the effectiveness of the Company's governance practices; - (ii) to monitor and promote regulatory compliance; and - (iii) to oversee shareholder reporting and communications. - (f) Nomination: - (i) to monitor the effectiveness of the Board, and nominate new directors as required; - (ii) to develop a plan for identifying, assessing, and enhancing Director competencies; and - (iii) to develop a process for evaluating the performance of the Board. - 3.3 In carrying out its duties, the Board meets regularly to discuss matters relevant to IRESS, with additional meetings held as required to address specific issues.
+- (ii) monitoring and promoting sound business and corporate values and reinforcing a culture across the organization of acting lawfully, ethically and responsibly. - (b) Strategy and planning: - to monitor and promote sound business and corporate values including specifically the values embodied in the Iress Code of Ethics and Conduct; - to review and approve corporate strategies, budgets, plans and policies developed by management and evaluate performance of the Group against those strategies and business plans in order to: - (A) monitor the performance of functions delegated to the executive team including the progress of major capital expenditure, capital management, acquisitions, divestitures and strategic commitments; and - (B) assess the suitability of Iress' overall strategies, business plans and resource allocation; - (iii) constructively to challenge management and drive strategic thinking; and - (iv) to monitor and drive the performance (used in its widest sense) of Iress. - (c) CEO/MD and senior management (comprising the direct reports to the CEO/MD): - to appoint a CEO/MD for the ongoing management of the business and execution of its strategies and periodically evaluate the performance of the CEO/MD; - (ii) on the recommendation of the CEO/MD, to approve the appointment of and periodically evaluate the performance of members of the Group's senior management; and - (iii) to ensure that appropriate executive succession planning is conducted. - (d) Remuneration and performance: - (i) to approve the Group's overall remuneration strategies, policies and practices; - (ii) to determine the remuneration of Directors, and remuneration and incentive policies and packages for the CEO/MD. - (e) Financial and risk management: - to monitor financial and business results (including the audit process) to understand the financial position of the Group, and to oversee the Group's financial position; - to ensure the integrity and adequacy of annual and half year financial statements, and to approve these financial statements in accordance with the Corporations Act; and - (iii) to ensure that there are robust risk management systems in place. - (f) Governance compliance: - (i) to monitor the effectiveness of the Company's governance practices; - (ii) to monitor and promote regulatory compliance; and - (iii) to oversee shareholder reporting and communications. - (g) Nomination: - (i) to monitor the effectiveness of the Board, and nominate new directors as required; - (ii) to develop a plan for identifying, assessing, and enhancing Director competencies; and

+- (iii) to develop a process for evaluating the performance of the Board. - 3.3 In carrying out its duties, the Board meets regularly to discuss matters relevant to Iress, with additional meetings held as required to address specific issues. - 3.4 Consistent with its obligation pursuant to the Board Charter and as stated above at paragraph 3.2(a)(i), the Board has approved Iress' Statement of Values, available on Iress' website at: